aws-samples/amazon-chime-voice-connector-automated-reports/README.md

 https://api.pricing.ap-south-1.amazonaws.com

-Hence, this code makes an assumption that all artifacts, including lambda and S3 bucket will be deployed in us-east-1 (N.Virginia) region.
+Hence, this code makes an assumption that all artifacts, including lambda and S3 buckets will be deployed in us-east-1 (N.Virginia) region.

 Once CDR is enriched, AWS QuickSight dataset automatically refreshes to report on the new enriched data.